peixinshen/NonHermitianFermiDiracDistributionPersistentCurrent/README.md

 ![Distribution Sketch](DistributionSketch.png)

-This repository contains the code developed to accompany the manuscript titled *Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport* [[1](#refer-anchor-1)].
+This repository contains the code developed to accompany the Letter titled *Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport* [[1](#refer-anchor-1)].

 ## Contents